oameye/PIMC.jl/README.md

 ## Installation

-To install CPIMC, you can use the Julia package manager.
+To install PIMC, you can use the Julia package manager.
 Start the Julia REPL and run the following command:

 ```julia
 ] add https://github.com/oameye/PIMC.jl